Mara3l/gooddata-alerting/README.md

 # GoodData Alerting

 The example repository of alerting with GoodData Python SDK.
+For more information, please check the [tutorial](docs/tutorial.md)

 ## Setup Virtual Environment

+The following code snippet shows how you can setup virtual environment.
+You should have installed `virtualenv`.

 ```bash
 # Create virtual env